The 10 Best Free Photo Editing Software – 2021

 The - : Only output format available is JPG, runs on Flash, limited tools

-Paid version: Complete Adobe Photoshop editor for desktop starts at $9.99/month
+Paid version: Adobe Photography, which includes Photoshop and Lightroom, starts at $9.99/month

 All of these features make GIMP an amazing free Photoshop alternative for those who already know Adobe’s flagship software.
 On top of that, its interface is fully customizable and there are numerous plugins that can be added for free.